laurilehmijoki/s3_website/README.md

 * Go to your website directory
 * Run `s3_website cfg create`.
 It generates a configuration file called `s3_website.yml`
 * Edit it with your details (you can use [ERB](http://ruby-doc.org/stdlib-1.9.3/libdoc/erb/rdoc/ERB.html) in the file)
-* Run `s3_website cfg apply` This will configure your bucket to function as an S3 website.
-If the bucket does not exist, `s3_website cfg apply` will create it for you.
+* Run `s3_website cfg apply`.
+This will configure your bucket to function as an S3 website.
+If the bucket does not exist, the command will create it for you.
 * Run `s3_website push` to push your website to S3.
 Congratulations!
 You are live.

 `s3_website` attempts to be a command-line interface tool that is easy to